-We understand that divorce is never easy.
-There are numerous issues that have to be resolved, including what to do with the shared residence.
-There are generally two choices when discussing the shared residence - it can be put on the market and the proceeds divided, or one party can "buy out" the other.
-In either case, one or both parties should get an appraisal of the mutual real estate.
+We realize that divorce is never easy.
+There are countless issues looming, including the status of the shared residence.
+There are generally two alternatives when it comes to common real estate - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to get an appraisal of the residence.

-Contact us (208) 782-0233 is at your service if you need an appraisal for the purposes of a divorce or other division of assets.
+Contact us if your needs include an appraisal dealing with a divorce or other separation of assets.

-An appraisal for divorce purposes needs a well-established, expert report that can be supported to a judge.
-(208) 782-0233 pledges to give you an exceptional level of service with professional courtesy and the highest quality appraisal.
-Working through the sensitive conditions of a divorce situation is common territory for us.
+An appraisal for divorce purposes must have a well-established, expert report that can be supported during a trial.
+When you order an appraisal from (208) 782-0233, you are assured the best in service with courtesy and the highest quality appraisal.
+Through experience and education, we've learned how to care for the sensitive needs of a divorce situation.

-Attorneys in Idaho as well as accountants depend on our appraisals when figuring out what the real property is worth for estates, divorces, or other disputes where it is in question.
-We have an abundance of expertise working with everyone involved and We understand their needs and are used to dealing with all parties involved.
-We submit appraisal documents that fulfill the requirements of the courts and various agencies.
+Attorneys in Idaho as well as accountants depend on our appraisals when ascertaining what the real property is worth for estates, divorces, or other disputes where it is relevant.
+We have a great deal of expertise dealing with all the parties involved and are ready to assist with your needs.
+We create appraisal reports that meet the requirements of the courts and various agencies.

-For legal professionals handling a divorce, your case's research typically requires an appraisal to determine fair market value for the residential real estate involved.
-A great deal of the time the divorce date can be different from the date you purchased the appraisal.
-We're comfortable with the techniques and the effort needed to develop a retroactive appraisal that has an effective date and Fair Market Value conclusion that matches the date of divorce.
-We work on many divorce appraisals (unfortunately) and we understand that they need to be handled with total professionalism.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.
+As a legal professional handling a divorce, your case's research often necessitates an appraisal to establish fair market value for the residential real estate involved.
+Many times the divorce date may not be the same as the date you requested the appraisal.
+We're accustomed to the techniques and what is essential to do a retroactive appraisal with an effective date and Fair Market Value estimate corresponding to the date of divorce.
+We handle many divorce appraisals and we understand that they require prudence with the utmost care.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, resulting in the utmost discretion.